-I came to this idea purely by accident.
+I expect you fellow owners of spiral vegetable slicers will recognize the “worms” in this Creepy Crawly Worm Soup.
+Are you having a light bulb moment right now?I came to this idea purely by accident.
 After my gluten-free blogger friends had visited for “my gfe retreat” this summer, I found a bag of veggies in the freezer.
 It contained pieces of zucchini, yellow squash, and carrots that they had saved from our vegetable noodle making.
 We had enjoyed an amazing meal of raw vegetable noodles topped with raw sauce on our last evening of the gfe retreat.
 They had saved the parts of the veggies that were not immediately useable so I could use them to make soup stock later.
 Included were several zucchini “middles”—the tubular/cylindrical remnants of zucchinis that had been spiralized into noodles, aka “zoodles.”

-It’s not necessary, but I did use my knife to “round” one end of the zucchini middles to make them look more “caterpillar-ish.”
-Because you will be using zucchinis that vary in length and because some of the middles might break off if the person making the zoodles has his/her hand in the wrong place at the wrong time, the “caterpillars” will vary in size.
-Uh hum … please remember not to block the space where the caterpillar emerges from it’s egg case—I mean slicer.
-The varying lengths will be perfectly okay though because it makes the assortment of caterpillars look more real.
-And while these caterpillars are surprisingly pretty sturdy, if you stir too hard, they might break.
-Again, that’s okay because it makes them decidedly more creepy looking!Even after Halloween passes, I think you will still get many—young and old—who will love this soup!
-This Creepy Crawly Caterpillar Soup is a great way to get everyone to eat more zucchini; eat a tasty, healthy soup; and just have some silly fun!
+It’s not necessary, but I did use my knife to “round” one end of the zucchini middles to make them look more “caterpillar-ish,” “worm-ish.”
+Because you will be using zucchinis that vary in length and because some of the middles might break off if the person making the zoodles has his/her hand in the wrong place at the wrong time, the “worms” will vary in size.

+I planned to include this recipe in Paleo Parents Annual Halloween Recipe Roundup, but missed the deadline.
+(With no kids at home, these types of events sneak up on me.)
+However, Paleo Parents, now writing at Real Everything, still let me participate!Even after Halloween passes, I think you will still get many—young and old—who will love this soup!
+This Creepy Crawly Worm Soup is a great way to get everyone to eat more zucchini; eat a tasty, healthy soup; and just have some silly fun!

 - About 3 ½ - 4 cups vegetable or chicken broth